-- Both Roots and Roots: The Next Generation are supposed to have been based on the true biographical and autobiographical works of Alex Haley who claimed to have written the two books (later turned into mini-series) about his family.
+- Both Roots (1977) and Roots: The Next Generation are supposed to have been based on the true biographical and autobiographical works of Alex Haley who claimed to have written the two books (later turned into mini-series) about his family.
 In one part, Alex himself travels to Africa and finds a Griot (storyteller) who connects him with his past.
-After some research, it's discovered that much of the information about the original African slave, Kunta Kinte, is "borrowed" from another book, called The African and the Griot who confirmed the story was not genuine, and changed details of the story in retellings.
+After some research, it's discovered that much of the information about the original African slave, Kunta Kinte, is "borrowed" from another book called The African and the Griot who confirmed the story was not genuine, and changed details of the story in retellings.
 Also, the area where Kinte is supposed to have come from was notable because its king would not allow his people to be made slaves without his permission.
 Europeans had long contact with the Africans there too, unlike the depiction of them being new.
 The records which Haley used are spotty and contradictory, with the oral history he relies upon having no independent corroboration.

 - Played for humor in Arrested Development.
 The documentary narrator insists some facts as true: Gob's chicken dance is an offensive gesture in Mexico, the word pussy means "kind person" in the UK and naming media that don't actually exist.

 - Star Trek: Voyager producers turned to Native American culture "expert" Jamake Highwater to develop the background of Chakotay.
 However, Highwater was a fraud who knew approximately nothing about Native American culture that he hadn't learned from cowboy movies.